ProfessionalCSharp/ProfessionalCSharp2021/4_Apps/Windows/Readme.md

 To create WinUI applications, use this template with Visual Studio: **Blank App, Packaged (WinUI 3 in Desktop)**

-## Workarounds with Project Reunion 0.5.7:
+## Workarounds with Project Reunion 0.8:

-`MessageDialog` needs a Windows initialization (as shown in the IntroXAML sample)
+`MessageDialog` needs a Windows initialization (as shown in the XAMLIntro sample)

 See [MessageDialog is no longer functional](https://github.com/microsoft/microsoft-ui-xaml/issues/4167)

 ## More

-For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)
+For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)

 Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.